versatiles-org/versatiles-documentation/README.md

 ## Showcases

-[76 projects](showcases) use VersaTiles in production, from journalism and transit trackers to commercial platforms and research tools.
+Our gallery showcases [76 projects using VersaTiles](showcases) that we are aware of, ranging from journalism and transit trackers to commercial platforms and research tools.

 ## VersaTiles components